 Compared to the label on the smaller box, you can see this label from across the room!

-The color printout in the 8.5 x 11″ archival Print Page that’s on top of the larger box is a simple visual inventory, as explained in the next step.
+The color printout in the 8.5 x 11″ archival Print Page that’s on top of the larger box is a simple visual inventory.

 Archival Storage: Step 5 – Create a Binder of Visual Inventory Sheets

-As mentioned earlier, we’ve made two copies of the visual inventory sheets we’ve created.
+We made two copies of the visual inventory sheets.
 One copy went into the box, so that just by opening it we could quickly see a visual inventory of everything the box contains without having to shuffle through all the prints.

 If you have any additional questions, or would you like more information on any of our museum-quality acid-free storage & presentation materials, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.